 Nearly one-quarter of all adult Americans under the age of 65 suffer from foot bunions.
 These bony bumps appear on the side of the big toe joint and often cause chronic pain and discomfort.
 For millions who already have some mobility issues, this adds another obstacle.
 Fortunately, a myriad of non-invasive treatments is available to alleviate your bunion pain.
-And if these conservative treatments aren’t sufficient, your foot doctor at Premier Podiatry in Clifton, NJ, also offers bunion surgery.
-Call today for an appointment to have your bunions evaluated.
+And if these conservative treatments aren’t sufficient, your foot doctors at Premier Podiatry in NJ will offer other treatment options.

 Sadly, bunions are a widespread condition.
-About 23 percent of American adults have bunions, including nearly 36 percent of seniors over 65.
-If you’re suffering from bunion pain, don’t hesitate to contact Dr. Velimir Petkov at Premier Podiatry in Clifton, NJ to begin your bunion treatment and start walking freely again.
+According to the research published on PubMed, approximately 23 percent of American adults aged 18 to 65 years have bunions.
+If you’re suffering from bunion pain, don’t hesitate to contact Dr. Velimir Petkov at the podiatry office in Clifton to begin your bunion correction and start walking freely again.

 Request For ConsultationBOOK CONSULTATION

-Fortunately, conservative treatments alleviate the vast majority of bunion pain.
-While these techniques won’t cure your bunions, you can achieve bunion pain relief once you have a clear diagnosis by following your podiatrist’s instructions, which may include:
+Your treatment greatly depends on the severity of your condition.
+Conservative treatments alleviate the vast majority of bunion pain.
+While these techniques won’t cure your bunions, you can achieve bunion pain relief by following your podiatrist’s instructions.